GrantBirki/errbot/README.md

 # errbot 🤖

 > Note: This repo is a fork of [errbot-launchpad](https://github.com/GrantBirki/errbot-launchpad)
+> See the *fork notice* at the bottom of this readme

 Quickly deploy a chatbot with Errbot, Dockerized! 🐳